|IOTA AWARDS FEE STRUCTURE PAGE||NEW IOTA APPLICATION INSTRUCTIONS|

 FREE For All Island Hunters

-1. An IOTA 50 year convention will be held in July, 2014.
+1. An IOTA 50 year convention will be held in July, 2014 in Windsor, England.
 A good chance to visit with many of your IOTA friends.

 2. IOTA Honor Roll deadline for the year is January 31.